The Jetset Society performing as a live band at a ball in Vienna

 Ball music for Viennese waltz, foxtrot, cha-cha-cha, rumba, jive and more

-Ball band, gala band or party band?
+Ball band, party band or another format?

 A ball needs more musical discipline than a pure party.